How to buy the right pressure washer for you, whatever your budget

 We would recommend only getting accessories that you know you will absolutely need.
 For many people, the basic pressure washer will be enough, especially if you're looking to clean up a dirty driveway or patio.
 Anyone wanting to clean more delicate surfaces or objects will need the relevant brushes.

 Some models come with the kit already.
-On Amazon, you can buy the Kärcher K4 with Bike and Car cleaning kit, for example, and save £60 right now.
+On Amazon, you can buy the Kärcher K4 with Bike and Car cleaning kit, for example, and save £60 right now (deal currently unavailable in Australia).

 Find the right price and best pressure washer deals